georgewatson/deoxyribose/README.md

 input to the screen.
 If the input contains spaces, these will be stripped unless the string is wrapped in quotes.
+Input containing numbers is fine, but entirely numeric input will be converted into the corresponding Unicode character (e.g. input of `100` prints `d`).

 ```
 ATG Start                                       ..A Gln     Destination of Tyr